edenreich/engineering-blog/posts/ollama-on-kubernetes.md

 At the beginning I reached a repository that claims to have a Kubernetes Operator with CRDs which seemed to be official from Ollama, apparently it's not, and I figured it's partially implemented so I've decided to skip it.

-- **01-namespace**: The namespace I choose to deploy all the LLMs called `ollama`.
+- **<a href="https://github.com/edenreich/ollama-kubernetes/blob/main/ollama/phi3/01-namespace.yaml" target="_blank" rel="noopener noreferrer">01-namespace</a>**: The namespace I choose to deploy all the LLMs called `ollama`.
-- **02-config**: Contains the environment variables for each Ollama server.
+- **<a href="https://github.com/edenreich/ollama-kubernetes/blob/main/ollama/phi3/02-config.yaml" target="_blank" rel="noopener noreferrer">02-config</a>**: Contains the environment variables for each Ollama server.
-- **03-deployment**: The deployment file contains the necessary deployment specs - the model I choose to use is side-car, the side-car container will pull the model on startup and serve it.
+- **<a href="https://github.com/edenreich/ollama-kubernetes/blob/main/ollama/phi3/03-deployment.yaml" target="_blank" rel="noopener noreferrer">03-deployment</a>**: The deployment file contains the necessary deployment specs - the model I choose to use is side-car, the side-car container will pull the model on startup and serve it.
 So each LLM can be completely decoupled by pod when deployed.
 I left a comment for the nvidia GPUs which you can enable if you bring the workload to a production cluster that has GPUs
-- **04-service**: I'm defining the service port, from 8080 to the container port 11434.
+- **<a href="https://github.com/edenreich/ollama-kubernetes/blob/main/ollama/phi3/04-service.yaml" target="_blank" rel="noopener noreferrer">04-service</a>**: I'm defining the service port, from 8080 to the container port 11434.

 ### Create the Cluster